-We talk to all the young people on a one-to-one basis at least 5 times throughout the course of the project, when they first start, and then every 10 weeks until the end of the course.
+We talk to the young people on a one-to-one basis at least 5 times throughout the course of the project, when they first start, and then every 10 weeks until the end of the course.
 We ask them to rate their progress against a scale.
-The youth workers have a debrief after each session and note any observations about individuals' progress.